bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     xcode-select --install
     ```

-2. Download Anaconda from here based on your operating system and architecture: <https://www.anaconda.com/products/distribution>.
+2. Download Anaconda [from here](https://www.anaconda.com/products/distribution) based on your operating system and architecture..

 3. On macOS, you can download the graphical installer and install it like every other software by following the on-screen instructions.
 Alternatively, you can download the installation script and using command line to install Anaconda like Linux.
 Details of the installation procedure is [available here](https://docs.anaconda.com/anaconda/install/mac-os/).